Got Lead???

 What can I do to help me pass the lead inspection?

-- Remove any chipping, peeling, or flaking paint
+- Repaint any areas with peeling or flaking paint

 - Repair structural defects that cause the paint to deteriorate.